ursulagraber/ursu-playground/_posts/2020-06-11-en-Starlight.md

 ## Press

 ## "It's impressive what Graber conjures up and/or bangs on stage with remarkably powerful, self-confidently lascivious and (mostly covertly) sensitive-emotional femininity.
 It's amusing, it gets under your skin and it also hurts.
-In any case, it makes a difference, this, their "self-evident" and therefore credible action."
+In any case, it makes a difference, this action which is "self-evident" and therefore credible action."

-## „The diversity of what is addressed or even associated is a remarkable achievement when it comes to reducing the resources used; convincing in its straightforwardness, which is based on creative artistic ability."
+## „The diversity of what is addressed or even associated is a remarkable achievement when it comes to such reduced resources; convincing in its straightforwardness, which is based on creative artistic ability."
 (Eveline Koberg, dance critic) <i><a href="https://www.tanz.at/index.php/kritiken/kritiken-2020/2381-ursula-graber-starlight-killjoy-coquelicot">-->whole review here</a></i>

 ## “There's a lot of play and pain in it.
 A person who has to be everything and has everything to cope with.
 But also flirting with it and enjoying it.
 Is tied up and must be anonymous.
-Being dizzy and dizzy.
+Getting dizzy i dizziness.
 A brilliant housewife queen.
-Buttoned and twisted.
+Buttoned up and twisted.
 Very strong and very brave.”
 (Karin Scaria-Braunstein, sociologist)  <i>[-->whole reflection here]({{site.url}}/docs/Reflexion Karin Scaria-Braunstein.pdf)</i>

 <br>